Post-Pandemic Business Budgeting Trends for Marketing and Beyond

 c) Artificial Intelligence (AI) and Data Analytics

-Businesses will continue to invest in AI and data analytics to provide more personalization.
+Businesses will continue to invest in AI, data analytics, and AI SEO to provide more personalization.
 Nowadays, users are more selective about the brands they support and gravitate towards those that offer personalized experiences.

 The statistics say it all: 91% of consumers are more likely to shop with brands that give them relevant offers and recommendations.
 Likewise, 80% are more likely to buy from brands that offer personalized experiences.